 EVS Metal is pleased to publish another installation in our ongoing series of spotlight articles highlighting employees and their departments.
-We hope these help illustrate EVS’ capabilities as a manufacturer and sheet metal fabricator, and the value our people bring to the table each and every day.
+We hope these help illustrate EVS’ capabilities as a manufacturer and precision sheet metal fabricator, and the value our people bring to the table each and every day.

 This week, we’re speaking with Greg from our New Jersey fabrication facility.

 Q&A with Greg, Metal Forming Engineer, EVS Metal Fabrication, New Jersey

 EVS Metal: How did you become interested in a career in the metal fabrication industry?

 Greg: Honestly?
 By accident!
 As an immigrant with very limited English language at that time, my chances to work in any office were slim.
 I had a family member who was a lead in the brake department and he helped me get my first job in metal fab.

 EVS: Describe your career trajectory — how did you start, any specific education/training/experience, what different positions have you held etc. — that led you to your position as a metal forming engineer.

 Greg: I started at Pilot (later known as Flextronics, now FLEX) as a press brake set up specialist and operator, then quickly became a prototype set up man.
 After the company closed, I got the job at EVS Metal and have worked here ever since.
 I started at EVS in the same position, then became a Lead in the forming department.
 At this same time, I was introduced to offline programming (I completed Dr.ABE training at an Amada facility) and automation.
 The mechanical engineering degree I completed back in Poland gave me a perfect base for this type of work, and it’s the reason why it came very easily to me.